mishamosher/awgproxy/UseWithVPN.md

 this code.
 That path you will use below.
 For reference this text uses `/Users/jonny/vpntabs`

-For each VPN you want to run, you will download your wireguard config and name it appropriately (e.g. `ProtonUS.adblock.server.conf`) and then create two new files from those below with similar names (e.g. `ProtonUS.adblock.conf` and `ProtonUS.adblock.sh`)
+For each VPN you want to run, you will download/generate your wireguard/amnezia/euphoria config and name it appropriately (e.g.
+`ProtonUS.adblock.server.conf`) and then create two new files from those below with similar names (e.g. `ProtonUS.adblock.conf` and `ProtonUS.adblock.sh`)

 You will also create a launch script, the reference below is only for macOS.
 The naming should also be similar (e.g.